Wrongful Death Attorneys Help Grieving Families Throughout Indiana

 - Amounts to compensate for the loss of the deceased person’s love, companionship and guidance

-Who can pursue an action for a wrongful death?
+Who can pursue an action for a wrongful death in Indiana?

-If certain conditions are met, Indiana allows for a personal representative of the deceased to pursue a wrongful death claim.
+Indiana law allows a personal representative of a deceased person to sue for wrongful death if these conditions are met: